apify/apify-docs/docs/storage/dataset.md

 ## [](#hidden-fields) Hidden fields

-Top-level fields starting with the `#` character are considered [hidden](https://docs.apify.com/api/v2#/reference/datasets/item-collection/put-items).
+Top-level fields starting with the `#` character are considered hidden.
-These fields may be easily omitted when downloading the data from a dataset.
+These fields may be easily omitted when downloading the data from a dataset by providing the `skipHidden=1` or `clean=1` query parameters.
 This provides a convenient way to store debug information that should not appear in the final dataset.

 Below is an example of a dataset record containing hidden fields with an HTTP response and error.

 ```json
 {
     "url": "https://example.com",